-Wrapping up the burdock vs thistle discussion, burdock root is used in traditional medicine for a wide range of ailments, including skin conditions, digestive issues and it has also been traditionally used as a blood purifier and diuretic.
+Wrapping up the burdock vs thistle discussion, burdock root is used in traditional medicine for a wide range of ailments, including skin conditions, and digestive issues, and it has also been traditionally used as a blood purifier and diuretic.

 Thistle, on the other hand, is a common name for a group of flowering plants in the family Asteraceae, which includes a variety of different species, such as Milk thistle, Scotch thistle, and Canada thistle.

-Each of them have their own characteristics, uses, and medicinal properties.
+Each of them has its characteristics, uses, and medicinal properties.